phredreeq/password-spray-detection/README.md

 count as total_failures
 by ip_address
 | sort -unique_users
-Counts how many different usernames each IP targeted.
+Count how many different usernames each IP targeted.
 This is the key difference from brute force detection — we look for unique accounts, not just total failures.